andy-guttridge/tribehub_drf/testing.md

 ### Test 34

-When authenticated as user *chief1* (has family admin permission), a POST request with the following JSON (invitation sent to id corresponding to user *family2a*) should result in a HTTP 400 error with the message 'Users who are not part of this tribe cannot be invited.'
+When authenticated as user *chief1* (has tribe admin permission), a POST request with the following JSON (invitation sent to id corresponding to user *family2a*) should result in a HTTP 400 error with the message 'Users who are not part of this tribe cannot be invited.'

 Submitted JSON:
 ```